AUAP/AP2018/class09/class09.md

 TypeError: str is undefined
 ReferenceError: hello is not defined
 ```
-B. **Logical errors**: Arguably the hardest error to locate as it deals with logics but not syntax.
+C. **Logical errors**: Arguably the hardest error to locate as it deals with logics but not syntax.
 The code may still run perfectly but the result is not what you expected.
   - try to identify where errors might occur, down to block of code or line of code
   - try to identify type errors
   - Use [Try/Catch/Finally/Throw an exception](https://www.w3schools.com/js/js_errors.asp)